Norm of the no-boundary state: Introduction

 In odd $d$ the wavefunction is not invariant under Weyl rescalings but transforms like an anomalous CFT partition function.
 For example, in $d=3$ the wavefunction behaves like the partition function of a CFT with an effective central charge $c = \frac{3L}{2G}i+13$ where $L$ is the de Sitter radius~\cite{Cotler:2019nbi}.
 In that case the integrand $|\Psi|^2$ behaves like a CFT partition function with $c_{\rm eff} = c + c^* = 26$, the magic number required for us to gauge diff$\times$Weyl symmetry without introducing any other field variables, i.e.~for which the expression~\eqref{E:main} is consistent where we only integrate over the spatial metric $\gamma$~\cite{Cotler:2019nbi, Collier:2025lux}.
 Effectively, the norm of the wavefunction and the measure each have Weyl anomalies that cancel, and we present an argument that this persists in general $d$.
 Furthermore, adding matter does not change these results in any dimension.

-The $d=3$ case is particularly instructive, as then~\eqref{E:main} teaches us that there is an emergent bosonic worldsheet string theory at future infinity, with the computation of the norm presented here resembling that of the sphere amplitude of string theory.
+The $d=3$ case is particularly instructive, as then~\eqref{E:main} teaches us that there is an emergent bosonic worldsheet string theory at future infinity, with the computation of the norm presented here resembling that of the sphere amplitude of string theory with compact target.
 Indeed, the latter is an excellent mental model for our results, and many features suggested by it have a de Sitter analogue.
 For example, we expect that in computing late-time overlaps we should sum over topologies at future infinity.
 Indeed other contributions to the wavefunction, like when future infinity is a torus or a product of circles and spheres, generate nonzero contributions to the norm using~\eqref{E:main}.
 As a result the no-boundary state is not null, but rather its norm is only approximately zero to leading order in both the loop and topological expansions.

 Besides adding handles, the analogy with the sphere amplitude in string theory suggests that we can obtain nonzero results by inserting ``vertex operators.''
-That is, by studying correlation functions of gauge-invariant observables through the overlap~\eqref{E:main}, we can effectively fix the conformal isometry.
-The authors of~\cite{Chakraborty:2023los} have proposed that correlation functions of this sort are the proper versions of cosmological correlators of gauge-fixed operators studied by theoretical cosmologists~\cite{Maldacena:2002vr,Weinberg:2005vy,Arkani-Hamed:2018kmz,Baumann:2022jpr}, with the details of the integration of data mod diff$\times$Weyl in the overlap~\eqref{E:main} being important for the normalization of low-point functions, as well as the gauge-invariance of four- and higher point functions.
+That is, by studying unnormalized correlation functions of gauge-invariant observables through the overlap~\eqref{E:main}, we can effectively fix the conformal isometry.
+The authors of~\cite{Chakraborty:2023los} have proposed that correlation functions of this sort in flat slicing are the proper versions of cosmological correlators of gauge-fixed operators studied by theoretical cosmologists~\cite{Maldacena:2002vr,Weinberg:2005vy,Arkani-Hamed:2018kmz,Baumann:2022jpr}, with the details of the integration of data mod diff$\times$Weyl in the overlap~\eqref{E:main} being important for the normalization of low-point functions, as well as the gauge-invariance of four- and higher point functions.
+Indeed, recall that in worldsheet string theory the two-point function of on-shell vertex operators is delicately finite, with a zero mode volume canceling against the volume of a residual $SO(1,1)$ boost symmetry that preserves the insertions~\cite{Erbin:2019uiz}, while three- and higher-point functions completely fix the noncompact part of the residual conformal invariance on the sphere.
+For de Sitter (in general dimensions), assuming suitable vertex operators exist, inserting two or more into the overlap~\eqref{E:main} leads to an unnormalized equal-time cosmological correlator, soaking up the noncompact residual symmetry by a similar argument.
 The precise gauge-invariant version of these operators is unknown for Einstein gravity coupled to matter in general dimension, and finding them is an important question to address in future work.